Close Menu

 • Use precise language in writing and speaking.

-See also Mastering the Use of "Stake" in English Grammar: A Comprehensive Guide
+See also Unlocking the Opposite of "Era" — A Complete Guide

 Plus, it helps avoid confusion.
 For example, mixing up encroach with recede can totally change the meaning of a sentence!